jpatinoe/news_spread/README.md

 # news_spread
-This project studies rumor spread in social networks
+This project studies news spread in social networks